Nintails-TF/tabula-rasa/tabula-rasa/03_Hobbies and Interests/Chess/Theory/Chess Principles & Techniques.md

 - **Primary goal**: Promote a pawn into a queen
 - **Technique**: Activate your king, convert advantages
 - **Key skill**: Technical precision in basic endgames

+### Chess Vision
+- Identifying key squares that must be controlled.

 ---